pegasus-kv/release-cli/README.md

 ...
 ```

-If you want to view the commits that're officially released in some version, 1.12.3 for example,
+If you want to view the commits that have been officially released in some version, 1.12.3 for example,
 go check the github label <https://github.com/XiaoMi/pegasus/pulls?q=is%3Apr+label%3A1.12.3>.

 If you want to view the commits that have been pre-released but not offically released,